 Updating breaking changes isn’t the only downside of directly using Vuetify’s components.
 At the time of writing this article,

 v-btn’s API has 50+ different props to pass in.
-That’s a lot of different combinations for a simple button and we don’t want them.
+That’s a lot of unwanted combinations for a simple button.
 Our UI would look fairly inconsistent with all those button variations.
 Our goal should be to restrict

 v-btn’s API and create our own which gives only a few button types as a result.